neil-unomaha/CIF_CYBR_8950/README.md

 ### Baseline Measurement

 * Measure the number of new threats ingested into Palo Alto firewalls within a 24hr period within the current system.
-  * Spoke with customer and he confirmed he can set up a Palo Alto firewall with a rule to collect a 7-day log report for us to use as a baseline measurement for blocked IPs during that period
+  * Spoke with customer and he confirmed he can set up a Palo Alto firewall with a rule to collect a 7-day log report for us to use as a baseline measurement for blocked IPs during that period to show how much traffic is being passed during that timeframe.

 ### Build and Implement Solution